jamesdfurtado/gitmini-core/README.md

 # gitmini-core
 Python package containing the core data structures for GitMini.
-Allows easy imports to gitmini CLI and gitmini-server.
+Allows easy modifications to the structures to ensure a Continuous Integration with the GitMini CLI and Gitmini Remote Server.